 Smart contracts are intricately linked with blockchain technology: the contracts can be approved or rejected based on user credentials verified by the blockchain.
 Not only can smart contracts help facilitate business and legal transactions, they can also be used for applications such as crowdfunding and voting.

-How Can Smart Contracts Work with BPM Software to accelerate Digital Transformation?
+How Can Smart Contracts Work with Workflow Automation Software to accelerate Digital Transformation?

 What Does Blockchain Mean for BPM Software?